-All pupils are examined at the end of year 11, all assessment is by external examination.
-Pupils will receive three GCSE's, one for each Science.
+All assessment is by external examination.
+Pupils will receive three GCSE's, one for each Science (Biology, Chemistry and Physics).
 There will be six examinations in total with a variety of long and short answer questions.
 Pupils will also have been expected to carry out a number of required practical activities that may be included in the examination papers.